ozanarkancan/Gym.jl/README.md

 # Gym

-This package provides a julia interface for the [OpenAi gym](https://github.com/openai/gym).
+This package provides a julia interface for [OpenAi gym](https://github.com/openai/gym).

 ### Installation
 In Julia repl,